Garside monoids and groups, braids.

 Garside elements are not unique, but there is a unique minimal one (for divisibility); we assume that a Garside element Δ has been chosen.
 Then the divisors of Δ are called the simples of M. A Garside monoid embeds into its group of fractions, which is called a Garside group (a group can have several different Garside structures, for instance braid groups of finite Coxeter groups have an ordinary and a dual braid monoid).

-We also implement locally Garside monoids, which are monoids where lcms do not always exist, but exist if any common multiple exists; the set of simples is then not defined by a Garside element, but by the condition that they contain the atoms and are closed under lcms and taking divisors (see BDM01); since this is not ensured by the existence of a Garside element, one has to add the condition that each element is divisible by finitely many simples (but the number of simples can be infinite).
+We also implement locally Garside monoids, which are monoids where lcms do not always exist, but exist if any common multiple exists; the set of simples is then not defined by a Garside element, but by the condition that they contain the atoms and are closed under lcms and taking divisors (see BDM01); we keep the condition that each element is divisible by finitely many simples (but the number of simples can be infinite).
 The most important example is the Artin monoid of an infinite Coxeter group.
-It is not known whether these monoids embed in their group of fractions (although this has been proved for Artin monoids of Coxeter groups by Paris Paris01) and thus computing in the monoid does not help for computing in the group; only the monoid is implemented here for these cases.
+It is not known whether locally Garside monoids embed in their group of fractions (although this has been proved for Artin monoids of Coxeter groups by Paris Paris01), and thus computing in the monoid does not help for computing in the group; only the monoid is implemented here for these cases.

 What allows computing with Garside and locally Garside monoids, and Garside groups, is the fact that they admit normal forms –- these normal forms were exhibited for braid monoids of Coxeter groups by Deligne Del72, who extended earlier work of Brieskorn, Saito BS72 and Garside Gar69: